-Upon satisfaction of the Conditions to Settlement for the Reference Obligations where a failure to pay or bankruptcy occurs, the calculation agent calculates the initial payment due from the Company to the Beneficiary as an initial loss protection payment (the "Initial Loss Amount") in accordance with the Transaction Documentation.
-This is an amount equal to 35% of the protected proportion amount.
+Upon satisfaction of the Conditions to Settlement for the Reference Obligations where a failure to pay or bankruptcy occurred, the calculation agent calculated the initial payment due from the Company to the Beneficiary as an initial loss protection payment (the "Initial Loss Amount") in accordance with the Transaction Documentation.
+This was an amount equal to 35% of the protected proportion amount.
 No Initial Loss Amount is calculated, or is payable, in respect of Reference Obligations that have been subject to a restructuring.

-Accordingly, the Company paid 31 Initial Loss Amounts (2019: nil) totalling £1,316,000 in the year to 31 December 2020 (2019: £nil) by liquidating the collateral held on deposit.
+Accordingly, the Company paid 23 Initial Loss Amounts (2019: 12) totalling £672,000 in the year to 31 December 2020 (2019: £506,000) by liquidating the collateral held on deposit.

-Determination of each final loss will be established following confirmation that no further recoveries are expected and the calculation of all recoveries for that Reference Obligation have been finalised.
-Following confirmation of the final loss by the verification agent, the net protection payment then due will be the protected proportion of the total loss less the Initial Loss Amount (the "Final Protection Amount").
-If the Final Protection Amount is a positive value, the Company will be required to pay such amount to the Beneficiary.
-Should such Final Protection Amount be a negative value, the Beneficiary will be required to pay such absolute value to the Company.
+Determination of each final loss is established following confirmation that no further recoveries are expected and the calculation of all recoveries for that Reference Obligation have been finalised.
+Following confirmation of the final loss by the verification agent, the net protection payment then due is the Protected Proportion of the total loss less the Initial Loss Amount (the "Final Protection Amount").
+If the Final Protection Amount is a positive value, the Company is required to pay such amount to the Beneficiary.
+Should such Final Protection Amount be a negative value, the Beneficiary is required to pay such absolute value to the Company.
+During the period the Beneficiary paid back Final Protection Amounts totalling £311,000 (2019: £619,000) to the Company.